miniBill/elm-codec/README.md

 This package allows you to build pairs of JSON encoders (`a -> Value`) and decoders (`Decoder a`), collectively called a `Codec a`.

+It supports all of the basic types, collections, records and even custom types!
+See an example at the bottom of this document.

 ## Design Goals

 The design goal is to be as type safe as possible while keeping a nice API.